 Auto Gates – Auto gates will be set at the pattern associated with the current spill and flow rate in Table MCN-11 and will be left in auto-response mode for approximately 30 days before being rotated to the next spillway gate assignment.
 See gate rotation schedule below:

+Rotation schedule for gates in Manual (Dogged) and Autoa adjustment modes:

+a Auto mode bays will be adjusted through their operational range as required.
+Desired spill volumes will be achieved by adjusting a single automatic bay one stop at a time.
+Automatic bays will operate within one stop of each other.

 Table MCN-11.
-McNary Dam Micro/Macro Spill Patterns with Bays 2, 6, and 16 Locked.
+Interim McNary Dam Manual/Auto Spill Patterns with Bays 2, 6, and 16 Locked.
 See section 2.2.1.1 for more information (added July 2022).